As we approach the holiday season, it’s becoming more pressing to pay attention to CDC guidelines for safe travel.

 1. Mask Up

-Nowadays, it’s important that you remember your phone, wallet, keys, and mask before leaving the house.
-Whether you’re walking into a rest stop bathroom, heading to the airport, or taking the train, you need to wear your mask.
+It would help to remember your phone, wallet, keys, and mask before leaving the house.
+Whether walking into a rest-stop bathroom, heading to the airport, or taking the train, you must wear your mask.
 Masks help keep you and others safe from the spread of germs.

 2. Go, Solo,